 If we were still together today, I’d never have started my career in real estate, become a writer of four books, picked up my artistic talents from my youth again, or sell the family home to move to the Tahoe mountains.
 Because of my divorce, I became the independent woman the universe intended me to be — my own person.

-I was once told that “where we are in any moment is exactly where God wants us to be” whether we like it or not.
+I was once told that “where we are in any moment is exactly where God wants us to be,” whether we like it or not.
 All my painful experiences have proven this to be correct.
-When the fog lifted and the sun shone again there was an “aha” moment and the reason for my journey.
+For when the dense fog lifted, and the sun shone again, there would always be an aha moment and the reason for my journey.